bigcommerce/dev-docs/docs/api-docs/store-management/shipping/use-real-time-carrier.md

 # Use a Real-Time Carrier

-Shipping provider apps (also known as carriers) allow merchants and shoppers to obtain **real-time** shipping quotes.
+Real-time carriers allow merchants and shoppers to obtain **real-time** shipping quotes.
+There are two types of real-time carriers: native integrations and shipping provider apps.
+Shipping provider apps require merchants to install the app on their store.
 Once a merchant installs a shipping provider app on their store, API users can connect the carrier to the store.
 API users can then define and enable multiple shipping methods for a carrier for any shipping zone.
 This makes real-time shipping methods available to shoppers for those zones during checkout.

 This article is a guide for API users on how to manage carrier connections and real-time shipping methods from carriers using the [Shipping V2 API](/api-reference/store-management/shipping-api).

 ## Prerequisites
-- Merchant has installed the shipping provider app
+- For shipping provider apps only: Merchant has installed the shipping provider app.
 - You have obtained the required [OAuth Scopes](/api-docs/getting-started/authentication/rest-api-authentication#oauth-scopes): `Information & Settings`
 - You or the merchant have created shipping zones.
 You can create zones with the [Create a shipping zone](/api-reference/store-management/shipping-api/shipping-zones/createashippingzones) endpoint.

 <!-- theme:info -->
 > #### Note
-> USPS, FedEx, and UPS carriers are pre-installed on stores.
+> USPS, FedEx, and UPS carriers are native-integrations.
+For a full list of native integrations, see the [Real-Time Shipping Providers](https://support.bigcommerce.com/s/article/Setting-Up-a-Real-Time-Shipping-Quote-Shipping-Method#providers) article.

 ## Manage connections to shipping carriers